 Emergency departments across the region work similarly.
 When you visit the emergency department, below are four steps that you can generally expect:

-Step 1 – Before you go: You will be registered by a clerk.
-To register, you will need your provincial health card.
+Step 1 – Before you go: In order to register, you will need your provincial health card.
 Check out other documents that you should bring with you before you go to the emergency department.

-Step 2 – Once you arrive: You will be seen by a registered nurse who will assess and prioritize your condition.
+Step 2 – Once you arrive: You will first be registered by a clerk.
+You will then be seen by a registered nurse who will assess and prioritize your condition.
 This is called triage.
 Learn how the triage system works.
 Depending on your triage level, and what else is happening in the emergency department, you may be taken immediately to a treatment room or asked to wait in the waiting room.

 Step 3 – Waiting for treatment : Depending on your condition, you may wait for treatment.